Countess Adelaide of Lippe-Biesterfeld

-Countess Adelaide of Lippe-Biesterfeld (22 June 1870 – 3 September 1948) was the eldest child of Ernest II, Count of Lippe-Biesterfeld and Countess Karoline of Wartensleben.
+Countess Adelaide of Lippe-Biesterfeld (22 June 1870 – 3 September 1948) was the eldest child of Ernest II, Count of Lippe-Biesterfeld and Countess Karoline von Wartensleben.

 Family and early life

-Adelaide was born on 22 June 1870 to Ernest II, Count of Lippe-Biesterfeld and his wife Countess Karoline of Wartensleben.
+Adelaide was born on 22 June 1870 to Ernest II, Count of Lippe-Biesterfeld and his wife, Countess Karoline von Wartensleben.

 After the death of Woldemar, Prince of Lippe in 1895, her parents were involved in a regency and succession dispute to the principality of Lippe.
 Though Woldemar's younger brother Alexander succeeded, he was incapable of ruling due to a mental illness.
 Consequently, two branches of the House of Lippe argued over rights to a regency.
 Prince Adolf of Schaumburg-Lippe, a brother-in-law of Wilhelm II, German Emperor was chosen, but a court-settlement allowed Ernest to become the regent of Lippe-Detmold on 17 July 1897.

 Marriage and issue

-At Neudorf, Adelaide married Prince Friedrich Johann of Saxe-Meiningen, a younger son of Georg II, Duke of Saxe-Meiningen on 24 April 1889.
-They had the following children together:
+At Neudorf, Adelaide married Prince Friedrich Johann of Saxe-Meiningen, son of Georg II, Duke of Saxe-Meiningen, on 24 April 1889.
+They had six children together:

 Role in Lippe succession dispute

 Two branches of the House of Lippe debated over rights to the principality of Lippe-Detmold.

-As Adelaide's great-grandmother was a member of the petite noblesse, her family's claim to full royalty was challenged.
+As Adelaide's great-grandmother was a member of the lower nobility (Modeste Christiane von Unruh) and has one quarter commoner ancestry, her family's claim to full royalty was challenged.
 This claim threatened the succession to Saxe-Meiningen, as Adelaide was married to the Duke of Saxe-Meiningen's heir apparent; were her father deemed a lesser royal status, it might be thought that her own claim was not equal enough for her husband's family.